Essential reading for change makers seeking to solve public problems with collective intelligence

 This first survey of the field of collective intelligence, democracy and governance is required reading for public servants and active citizens seeking to solve today’s most complex public problems.

-From June to December 2023:
+Since June 2023:

 0